Configure player

 Adding an insert is simply selecting that from the insert pop-up menu.
 So I can add a stereo delay, and then if I want I can choose to add a stereo to five channel effect such as a matrix reverb, etc. etc. etc. Again this works exactly the same way that it did previously with mono and stereo.

 And as you can see by the meters here, most of the sound is going towards the center channels because that's where my panner is aligned.
-So as I rotate that, you'll notice by the meters that's more left, more right.
-I also have the capacity of specifying the distance from the listener to the source where the listener is in the center of the knob.
-Closer, farther away.
+So as I rotate that, you'll notice by the meters that's more left, more right. behind the user.
+I also have the capacity of specifying the distance from the listener to the source where the listener is in the center of the knob. closer, farther away.
 Okay, I'll now turn this up so you can hear the effect.

 Okay, my name is James McCartney.
-I'm going to talk about doing--writing code for multichannel audio and Core Audio.
-You primarily do this through the Audio Toolbox.
-The main thing you need to know to write code for multichannel audio is what an audio channel layout is.
+I'm going to talk about writing code for multi-channel audio and core audio.
+You primarily do this through the audio toolbox.
+The main thing you need to know to write code for multi-channel audio is what an audio channel layout is.
 An audio channel layout is a structure that's metadata on top of an audio stream basic description.
 Audio stream basic description is the structure that we use to describe audio throughout Core Audio.
-So an audio channel layout is composed of three main parts.
-There's--
+So an audio channel layout is composed of three main parts. the ordering of the channels more specifically.
+So this is what the audio channel layout structure looks like.
+You can see the channel layout tag, which is defined as an integer.
+Then there's the bitmap and then a variable length array of channel descriptions.